ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 ## What I learned in biology as a parent

+Since becoming a parent, I've learned some interesting things about humans!

+Think about this as an info dump of special interests of mine.

 ### Anatomy of why kids are born early

-TODO
+We've probably all seen the videos of the other mammals giving birth, where the child is born and immediately starts running off.
+Why are humans so useless when we are born?

+Turns out, if humans could be in utero for the proper amount of time they need to develop, it'd probably be at least 12 months.
+However, the anatomy of the human mother's pelvic bones and the human baby's head means there's an upper limit on how long the baby can stay in the womb.
+This is why we call the 3 months after birth the "fourth trimester", it's when the baby is so useless because they should have stayed in the womb.

 Also did you know, human menstration is unique to humans?
 Due to our evolved intelligence (complexity), there's a higher chance of error, so human menstration evolved as an error correction system: we grow and flush every cycle, so if our body detects that a zygote (proto-baby) has a bad mutation, it can be deleted from the system.

-Nature is lit.
+Nature is lit!

 But also, I'm not the one who has to live through this experience, I just get to nerd out as the observer, thank goodness for women.

 ### Atropic march

-TODO: eczema and cream
+Our kiddo, like many kiddos, had eczema when she was smaller.
+Her eczema got bad, and particularly during a time when I was solo parenting, got really bad, that during a time when I should have been taking her to the hospital (much to my partner's chagrin upon arriving back), I did a deep dive of research into eczema and what's called the "atopic march".

+The atropic march is a term to describe a common progression of allergy / auto-immune disorders:

+1. Eczema is young infants
+2. Hay fever in toddlers
+3. Asthma in adulthood

+Said another way, children with eczema are as much as 6 times more likely to develop a food allergy compared to their healthy peers.
+Or, 20% of children with mild eczema develop asthma, or over 60% with severe eczema develop asthma.

+Once I learned this, thinking that my child was having severe ezcema, I kept learning to see what could be done to stop the progression.

+The theory I read goes, as I understand it, that eczema is caused by a defect in our skin, which allows particles to pass through the normal shields.
+Our body, not knowing what these particles are, becomes hyper-sensitized to these particles, activating an intense auto-immune response.
+Auto-immune means your body attacks itself, because it thinks something in your body is a threat, when it's not actually a threat.

+So if one is able to fix the skin defect, one might be able to fix the hyper-sensitization and thus the auto-immune response.
+We had been using the skin treatments provided by the New Zealand healthcare system, and not trying to say anything bad about the healthcare system which is lovely, the treatment wasn't working.

+This one paper, advocating for a US-based pharmaceutical cream, said the key to a good eczema cream was "skin barrier repair" using the ingredients already found in our skin: ceramides, cholestrol, and fatty acids, in the same ratio as found in our skin.
+And in this particular cream, extra cermadies in a 1:1 ratio.

+I searched around, in a usual manic rabbit hole I might find myself in sometimes, looking for a cream that met these requirements, until I stumbled upon the fact that the [standard adult eczema cream](https://www.qvskincare.com/sg/en/products/qv-dermcare-eczema-daily-cream-with-ceramides.html) available in affordable 1L quantities from our local chemist, is exactly what we needed.
+So I bought this, and I still can't believe it, but our kiddo's eczema went from really bad, to pretty much non-existent immediately.

+Maybe our situation was just good luck and my takeaway a misunderstanding of random timing, but if anyone else was in this situation I'd at least recommend trying this.

+TODO: Find papers.

-### Hygeine Hypothesis
+### Hygeine hypothesis

-TODO: hygiene hypothesis, auto-immune theory, exposure to dirt is good
+There's something called the "[hygiene hypothesis](https://en.wikipedia.org/wiki/Hygiene_hypothesis)".

+The question is: why are allergies and auto-immune disorders on the rise in developed countries over the last 100 years, yet almost non-existent in undeveloped countries?

+What happened in the last 200 years?
+Improved sanitation and water quality.

+Because we are less exposed to microbes in our childhood, our bodies don't know what is friend or foe, so over-compensates by attacking friend as foe.

+To be clear, the hygiene hypothesis does not say that being unclean is good for your health.

+Instead, the main theory of the current hygiene hypothesis is also known as the "old friends hypothesis": the microbal exposures we are missing now are not new-age colds, flu, measles, or other relatively recent childhood infections.
+Instead, we are missing the microbes that were present for all of human evolution, basically the microbes found in healthy dirt.

+The evidence is interesting: even within developed countries, children who grow up on farms are much less likely to have allergies.
+Amish children who grow up, living in environments where dirt can even be found in their beds, are also much less likely to have allergies.

-Their body is also learning how to exist in the world of microbes.
+So in this way, there's hypothetically a real benefit to letting your kid play in the dirt, maybe even to eat the dirt.
+Their body is learning how to exist in the world of microbes.
+Or maybe science will find other explanations for the situation, who knows.

+TODO: Find papers.

 ## You will be challenged

+Being a parent is incredibly challenging, even if incredibly worthwhile.
+How do we survive?

 ### No wrong answers

+A parenting mantra I made up and believe in is: "no wrong answers".

+At least for myself and anyone I know, probably anyone reading this, I don't think we are at risk of being negligent parents.
+At the same time, yes we might make honest mistakes, but why should we beat ourselves up over those?

-TODO: being confident in yourself as a parent, not taking things personally. "no wrong answers".
+So I think you should be confident in yourself as a parent, not taking things too personally.
+You are doing your best, you should believe in that and trust yourself.

+Not sure what to do about a situation?
+Just pick a way, it's gonna be okay, no wrong answers.

 ### Relationship turmoil

+This might have been the hardest part about becoming a parent: the negative impact it caused on my relationship with my partner.
+And our situation is not uncommon.

+Going into parenthood, I thought my relationship with my partner was strong and resilient.
+We communicated well, we resolved conflicts together, we were on the same page about things, we complemented each other.
+I didn't realize what we didn't know.

+Once our kiddo was born, my partner, in a surprise to both of us, developed a strong maternal instinct to protect the child at all costs.
+Everything was a possible threat to the child, only herself the mother could be trusted to protect the child.
+Even if I followed the mum's instructions, exactly, in her eyes I was still doing it wrong.

+We later learned this was postpartum anxiety, and then even later learned this was happening in the context of undiagnosed OCD of my partner: unhelpful behavior that was managable in her previous life, was no longer able to be managed as a parent.
+And I received the brunt of the damage.

+It probably took us 2 years to re-stabalize, and are still practicing good behavior to ourselves.

 TODO: the challenge on relationships: finding common ground